 States That Require Charitable Solicitation Registration and Renewal

 Currently, 37 states and D.C. broadly require charitable solicitation registration and renewal, unless a specific exemption applies.
-Exemptions vary greatly in each state, but most exempt religious organizations (e.g. churches and synagogue) and many exempt educational institutions (e.g. colleges, universities).
+Exemptions vary greatly in each state, but most exempt religious organizations like churches and synagogues, and many exempt hospitals and educational institutions (e.g. colleges, universities).

 States That Do NOT Require Charitable Solicitation Registration

-This article is provided for informational purposes only and should not be considered, or relied upon, as legal advice.
+This content is provided for informational purposes only and should not be considered, or relied upon, as legal advice.